PDC-support/pdc-intro/episodes/job-script.md

 ```
 seff <jobid>
 ```
-**important note** due to multi-threaded feature of Dardel CPUs, the meximum CPU efficiency is 50%
+**Important note:** due to multi-threaded feature of Dardel CPUs, the number for CPU efficiency should be multiplied by 2 to get the real one

 ---